Assistant Professor of Finance — The Wharton School, University of Pennsylvania

 What’s New:

-NBER Corporate Finance Spring Meeting 2025
+NBER Corporate Finance Summer Institute 2025

 (Paper: AI Personality Extraction from Faces: Labor Market Implications)NBER Asset Pricing Spring Meeting 2025